 In looking at ACDV B5, overall success rates and retention rates appear to be lower in the fall semester than the spring.
 This correlates with enrollment rates being higher in the fall.
 It may be that along with the trend of fall semester having a higher enrollment overall, these students are enrolling in the Tutor Training course for the first time.
 The slight dip in success and retention in the fall semester could be due to the students’ realization that they are overburdened with other responsibilities.

 In reviewing ACDV B5A, we see an inverse pattern from ACDV B5.
 Success and retention rates remain in the high 80% to 90% range, but the spring semester trends higher.
 This correlates with the enrollment rates being higher in the spring than in the fall.
 As opposed to ACDV B5, this class is composed of returning tutors; therefore, a substantial number of tutors are transferring out of or graduating from BC.
 Additionally, there was a significant increase in success and retention for the fall 2014 semester.
 There were two noteworthy events that occurred during this semester, 1) enrollment was statistically low, which allowed for more one-on-one attention and 2) the curriculum was more closely aligned with CRLA requirements.

-Tutoring Analysis

 Action: Staff and faculty will review the procedures for recruiting tutors to see if we can improve enrollments in fall and consider changes to fall section offerings to see if that improves enrollments.

 Action: Develop an online tutoring service.
 This service would be appropriate for students who are enrolled in distance education courses as well as for those who are unable to attend tutoring appointments during the Tutoring Center's hours.

+Action: Reassign current ACDV tenured faculty member who has part-time tutor training assignment to full time assignment to meet Title V compliance and provide support to meet in growth goals peer tutoring program.

 5. Student Success Lab Analysis